sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    key: "KUBERNETES_MASTER|SERVER"
    IP       = <IP of the kubernetes master cluster> insecure = <https access mode as secured or not; default=False>
-   disable  = <False - Enabled to connect to master; True - Disconnects, if already connected>
+   disable  = <False - Enabled to connect to master; True - Disconnects, if already connected; defaults to False>
 ```

    Feature configuration: